zostay/RakuWAPI/README.md

   * The application server has already transmitted `Content-Length`, but the application continued to send bytes after that point.

   * The client hungup the connection before it finished sending the response.

+  * An application initiated an HTTP/2 push-promise, which the server had begun to fulfill when it received a cancel message from the client.

 3.2 Raw Socket
 --------------